-- (11) Paragraph (b) of subrule (10) does not apply if - (a) the applicant is an executor, - (b) the minor is not a spouse or child of the deceased, and - (c) the deceased's will creates a trust for the interest of the minor in the estate and appoints a trustee for that trust.
+- (12) An applicant need not serve notice under subrule (11)(b) on the Public Guardian and Trustee if - (a) the applicant is an executor, - (b) the minor is not a spouse or child of the deceased, and - (c) the deceased's will - (i) creates a trust for the interest of the minor in the estate, and

+(ii) appoints a trustee for that trust.

-Comment: Subrule (11) provides in effect that notice to a parent or guardian of a minor beneficiary and to the Public Guardian and Trustee is unnecessary if the will appoints a trustee of the minor's interest in the estate.
-Subrule (10) removes a discrepancy that exists between ss.
+Comment: Subrule (12) provides in effect that notice to a parent or guardian of a minor beneficiary and to the Public Guardian and Trustee is unnecessary if the will appoints a trustee of the minor's interest in the estate.
+Subrule (12) removes a discrepancy that exists between ss.
 75 and 112(4) of the present Estate Administration Act.
 Section 75 indicates that payment of the interest of a minor in an estate to the Public Guardian and Trustee is not necessary where there is a trustee of the minor's interest, unless the will provides otherwise.
 This is not reflected in s.
 112(4), which requires an applicant for probate to give notice of the application to the Public Guardian and Trustee in any event.

-The exception in subrule (11) does not apply to intestacies.
+The exception in subrule (12) does not apply to intestacies.
 This is because the Public Guardian and Trustee must receive notice in every intestacy or administration with will annexed in which a minor is interested in order to be able to provide comments to the court on the security to be provided by the applicant.
 The exception is also inapplicable where the minor is eligible to claim under the will variation provisions of the WESA.
 Notice is then required in order to preserve the ability of the Public Guardian and Trustee to assert rights under those provisions on the minor's behalf if the will does not make adequate provision for the minor.

-Mentally incompetent person a member of class entitled to notice the applicant must give the notice to
+Mentally incompetent person a member of class entitled to notice the applicant must serve the notice required by subrule (7) on

-- (12) If a person referred to in paragraphs (a) to (d) of subrule (6) - (a) has a committee appointed under the Patients Property Act, or the equivalent of a committee appointed by a court outside British Columbia.

-(b) is believed by the applicant to be mentally incompetent and paragraph(a) does not apply to the person,
+- (13) If a person referred to in subrule (7)(a), (b), (c) or (d) - (a) has a committee appointed under the Patients Property Act, or the equivalent of a committee appointed by a court outside British Columbia, - (b) is believed by the applicant to be mentally incompetent and paragraph(a) of this subrule does not apply to the person,

-- (c) the committee or the equivalent of a committee, if any - (d) the Public Guardian and Trustee, and - (e) if paragraph (b) applies, to that person.
+- (c) the committee or the equivalent of a committee, if any, - (d) the Public Guardian and Trustee, and

+(e) if paragraph (b) applies, that person in addition to the Public Guardian and Trustee.

-Comment: Subrule (12) is intended to carry forward the principle of s.
+Comment: Subrule (13) is intended to carry forward the principle of s.
 112 (5) of the present Estate Administration Act concerning the giving of a notice under subsection (1) to mentally incompetent persons (the term used in the new Supreme Court Civil Rules) and those who possibly may be mentally incompetent.
 One difference from section 112 (5) is that if the person entitled to receive the notice is believed to be mentally incompetent, but no committee has been appointed for that person, the notice must be given to that person in addition to the Public Guardian and Trustee.
-By tying the requirement for dual notice to the applicant's own belief, paragraph (12) (b) delineates the circumstances in which a potentially mentally incompetent recipient must receive notice more specifically than the present section 112 (5) of the Estate Administration Act.
+By tying the requirement for dual notice to the applicant's own belief, subrule (13) (b) delineates the circumstances in which a potentially mentally incompetent recipient must receive notice more specifically than the present section 112 (5) of the Estate Administration Act.
 Section 112(5) simply refers to someone who "...may be a mentally disordered person..." without making it evident who must hold the opinion that the person entitled to notice may be mentally disordered.